 guided self-help

 Guided self-help is a type of talking support that can help young people who are feeling low, anxious or stressed.
-A Wellbeing Practitioner will support you to explore your thoughts, feelings and behaviours, identify goals to work towards and build coping techniques.
+A wellbeing practitioner will support you to explore your thoughts, feelings and behaviours, identify goals to work towards and build coping techniques.

 It’s a great option if you're looking to improve your mental health by learning strategies to manage stress, anxiety and other challenges.